Image of a team plotting a strategy

 Branding must be consistent

-Consistency is key to creating a strong brand.
+Brand consistency is key to creating a strong brand.
 You must leave a memorable impression on your target audience.
 Your customers should know you based on the established brand identity in your consistent branding.
 When managing your brand, stay true to your brand style guide for your branding elements and marketing materials to increase brand awareness.
 When you are consistent with your branding, it builds familiarity and loyalty with your target audience.

 Final Thoughts